ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 secure cluster communication.
 In this scenario, the Verifier and Relying Party will typically be other HSMs in the cluster deciding whether or not to admit the new HSM.

-A related scenario is when performing a key export-import across HSMs.
+A related scenario is when performing a key migration across HSMs.
-If the key is being imported with certain properties, for example an environment running in FIPS mode at FIPS Level 3, and the key is set to certain protection properties such as Non-Exportable and Dual-Control, then the HSM might wish to verify that the key was previously stored under the same properties.
+If the key is being migrated is associated with certain properties, for example an environment running in FIPS mode at FIPS Level 3, and the key is set to certain protection properties such as Non-Exportable and Dual-Control, then the HSM might wish to verify that the key was previously stored under the same conditions.
 This specification provides an Evidence format with sufficient details to support this type of implementation across HSM vendors.